-Maybe you have a ziploc bag in the freezer, full of chicken bones & carcasses from previous roasts & dinners, because you have inherited your Lithuanian grandmother’s Depression-baby tendencies & save bones (see also: rubber bands, aluminum foil, sugar packets).
-If so, take them out of the freezer, rinse, & toss them in a good, tall pot.
-You should have at least 2-3 carcasses/4 pounds of bones & bits.
+Maybe you have a ziploc bag in the freezer full of chicken bones & carcasses from previous roasts & dinners because you have inherited your Lithuanian grandmother’s Depression-baby tendencies & always save bones (see also: rubber bands, aluminum foil, sugar packets).
+If so, take out of freezer, rinse, & toss them in a good, tall pot.
+You should have at least 2-3 carcasses/4-6 pounds of bones & bits.

-You’ve already exhausted all but one freezer-carcass, but the supermarket has roast chickens on sale.
+You are not a bone-saver/you’ve already exhausted all but one freezer-carcass, but the supermarket has roast chickens on sale.
 Buy two.
 Let them cool, strip the meat & reserve in a tupperware for later.
 All the bones & bits go in a tall pot, with the freezer carcass/bones.
-Consider adding wing tips (good) or a few chicken feet (better — & these days, you can find them anywhere from Asian markets to Whole Foods); both are rich in collagen & will result in a velvety, rich broth.
+Consider adding wing tips (good) or 3-4 chicken feet (better — & these days, you can find them anywhere from Asian markets to Whole Foods); both are rich in collagen & will result in a velvety, rich broth.
 Add cold, filtered water, enough to cover everything by an inch or two.

-Put bones & water on stove.
+Put pot of bones & water on stove.
 Heat, bringing it just barely to a boil, then immediately reduce heat so it gives only the slightest indication of simmering.
-You don’t want bubbles, just the smallest murmur disturbing the surface of the liquid.
+You don’t want bubbles, just the smallest murmur disturbing the surface.

-As it cooks, scum will collect on the top of the stock.
+As it murmur/simmers, scum will collect on the surface.
 Skim it off, every 10-15 minutes, for the first hour of cooking.